 The FoundHer Fellows is an annual fellowship program designed to cultivate first-time women faculty entrepreneurs at Northwestern.
-Through one-on-one mentoring, the two-month program focuses on the commercial strategy of the Fellows’ scientific discoveries, professional development, and pitch presentation coaching.
+Through one-on-one mentoring, the program focuses on the commercial strategy of the Fellows’ scientific discoveries, professional development, and pitch presentation coaching.

 FoundHer Fellows seeks to both “find” and “found” women faculty entrepreneurs within the university ecosystem.
 A 2017 study by OUP uncovered that only 11% of university startups had a woman scientific founder or co-founder.
 FoundHer Fellows actively invites women faculty to participate in entrepreneurship, builds professional networks to sustain their participation, and imbues transferable skills to help faculty succeed in future entrepreneurial endeavors.